 Here’s the long answer…

-Ann Marie said Kate begs her to get in the bath with her so they can play Barbies.
+She said her daughter begs her to get in the bath with her so they can play Barbies.

 I told her, “Wow, there’s no way I’d ever do that, what torture!”

 “No way.
 At bath time my kids get measuring cups, turkey basters and maybe a sibling if there’s one available, but not me.
 If I’m going to take a bath, it’ll be alone or with a good book.
 And as far as playing Barbies, that’s what they have friends for.
 I’d rather be shot in the foot than sit and play Barbies.
 The rare times I’ve done it to be ‘nice’, they always said I wasn’t ‘playing right’ anyway.”

 I remember a similar conversation a few years ago with another friend.
 Her boys always had her down on the floor playing GI Joe.
 Of course she never ‘played right’ either.
 I couldn’t believe there were parents out there who could do this without going insane.

 One day it came up and when I told her I didn’t do that, she couldn’t believe that this wasn’t some sort of ‘required’ parental duty, even though she hated it.

 I told them both: “I love reading books with the kids, playing outside, playing games (especially this one or this one!), watching movies, or taking them to various fun places now and then, so those are the types of things we do together.
 But pretend play on the floor?
 No way.
 I’m happy to invite their friends over for that, since I know how important pretend play is to their growing brains, but I’m not doing it.”

 Both of them had this sound of freedom in their voice when they said, “Wow!
 I always thought I had to do that with them, but I really can’t stand it!”